derInformatiker/AIcrowd-AIBlitz7-Solution/README.md

 ### Hyperparameters shouldn't be changed also the batch size!!!
 A change will end up in a decrease in perfomance.

 For each challenge there is a requirements.txt with the version I had at solving these tasks.
 To make sure that it works you should install the packages with the same version

+My operating system is Windows 10.
+May not work at other.